manni8436/Legend-of-the-Greek-Gods/README.md

 (Credit)

-I had a few issues choosing a dropdown menu but in the end I chose one that best suited the layout and structure of my website and I got it from the website below and designed it to the best to complete the navbar of the page for mobile first
+I chose one that best suited the layout and structure of my website and I got it from the website below and designed it to the best to complete the navbar of the page for mobile first which now has been put in place and works well in each sections of the menu

 (https://getbootstrap.com/docs/4.6/components/dropdowns/)